 Researchers who have been looking for a way to quantify the health toll of ACEs in dollar terms, now have an example in a newly-released study of California.
-ACEs exacted a toll costing an estimated $113 billion annually, according to the study in the journal PLOS One.
+ACEs exacted a toll costing an estimated $113 billion annually, according to the study in the journal PLOS One that was commissioned by the Center for Youth Wellness.

 ACEs-associated cardiovascular disease was the condition that lead author Ted Miller dubbed “the giant in the room.”
 It accounted for $29.6 billion in spending, more than three times higher than the next ACEs associated condition, depression, which accounted for $7.8 billion, followed by COPD at $6.1 billion, arthritis at $5.9 billion and asthma, which accounted for $401 million in spending among adults, according to the study.